ArcticSnow/TopoPyScale/doc/docs/20_FAQ.md

 If reading the error message does not give you clear pointers to solving the problem, please first review your setup with the following questions:

-- Is `TopoPyScale` installed in a Python 3.9 (or more recent) virtual environment?
+- Is `TopoPyScale` installed in a Python 3.9/3.10 virtual environment?
 - Have its dependencies been installed via `conda` as recommended in the [installation instructions](./01_install.md)?
 - Is the file structure following the documenation recommendation (i.e. one dedicated folder for a downscaling project)?
 It is good practice that the project directory is seperated from the package directory.
 - Have you checked once more the config file?
 Might be worth one more look ;)
 - Are the dates right?
 - Is the project path correct?
 - is the config file containing all fields according to the example in the [documentation](https://topopyscale.readthedocs.io/en/latest/3_configurationFile/)?
 If you observe a field is missing, please let us know about it.
 - is the DEM  file correct?
 - are the projection EPSG codes correct?
 - lastly, check indents are fine as YAML is indent sensitive!

 You may also have a look at the github issues currently [open](https://github.com/ArcticSnow/TopoPyScale/issues?q=is%3Aopen+is%3Aissue) or [closed](https://github.com/ArcticSnow/TopoPyScale/issues?q=is%3Aissue+is%3Aclosed).